How to Prepare for Global Hiring

 6. Adjust employee/worker facing processes.

 Just as your organization has to implement back-end systems to accommodate global workers, it also needs to adjust the worker facing processes.
-This includes everything from providing time clocks that speak the local language to revising your onboarding process, to finding ways to ease communication and collaboration among workers in different countries who must work together.
+This includes everything from providing time keeping systems that speak the local language to revising your onboarding process, to finding ways to ease communication and collaboration among workers in different countries who must work together.

 The benefit of global hiring is clear: You get to dive into a huge and diverse talent pool.
 However, those waters can be treacherous without proper planning and infrastructure to accommodate a global workforce.
 Put the systems to attract, recruit, and retain skilled locals from other countries in place before your organization decides to complete on a global stage for talent.